General Enrolment Information

 - Students/Parents can access more information for prospective students on our website and have the option to ask questions in advance of enrolment by contacting the Course information team on 01924 789111 or by ‘live chat’ at www.wakefield.ac.uk.

 In the meantime, if you have any queries or concerns, please do not hesitate to contact our Admissions Team on firstname.lastname@example.org.

 Returning 16 - 18 year old students

-Some students are changing their area of study and you will be contacted directly about your progression enrolment.
+If you are changing your curriculum area of study you will be contacted directly about your progression enrolment.
 If your progression was referred to your Head of Department, they will be making contact with you over the next month or you will be invited to an enrolment appointment to discuss further.

-- All students with progression offers will be contacted in August with an enrolment invite which must be completed to enrol on to the next study programme.
+- All students with progression offers will be contacted in August with an enrolment invite which you must attend to enrol on to the next study programme.

 - If you need to discuss your options now, you can book an appointment with one of our Careers team for a telephone interview on email@example.com.

 - Students/Parents can access more information on our website.

-- If you enrol at College to start again in September it will be mandatory to attend all College classes and all online classes.
-You will need to make us aware of any access issues with IT during your enrolment.
+- If you enrol at College to start again in September it will be mandatory to attend any College classes and all online classes.

 In the meantime, if you have any queries then please contact our Admissions Team on firstname.lastname@example.org, or 01924 789110.